jlyw1017/cuda_performance_test/README.md

 # cuda_performance_test
-Some test code for cudaperformance
+Some test code for cuda performance